 The Vermont Law School is dedicated to making public interest law an affordable option for students looking to pursue their passion in this rewarding, but often low-paying career path.
 VLS initiated its Loan Repayment Assistance Program (LRAP) to assist alumni entering low paying, public interest law with educational loan payments; thereby minimizing educational debt as a consideration in career choice.
 LRAP loans are forgiven contingent upon achievement of employment criterion outlined in the promissory note.

 The award amount ranges from $1,000 to $6,000 per year, depending on the availability of funds and each student's financial condition.
 Qualifying applicants with the highest debt-to-income ratio will be given priority.

 All Vermont Law School JD degree recipients are eligible to apply for assistance.
 The following eligibility standards apply to loans and employment:

 TYPES OF LOANS COVERED:

-If you meet the above criteria and would like to apply for assistance, you must fill out the application form and submit a copy to email@example.com.
-You will be asked to provide copies of your most recent tax return form and any earning statements to verify your income reported.
+If you meet the above criteria and would like to apply for assistance, you must fill out the application form and submit a copy to firstname.lastname@example.org.
+You will be required to provide your W2 and a recent pay stub.
 Questions?
-Contact our Alumni office at firstname.lastname@example.org.
+Contact the Financial Aid Office at email@example.com or (802) 831-1235.